Meet Kelly Loeffler and Jeff Sprecher: the Most Corrupt Couple in Public Life

 0

-The Trump administration opened the flood gates to corrupt public officials and criminals to work inside his Republican administration.
+It’s no surprise that the Trump administration opened the floodgates to corrupt public officials and criminals to work inside his Republican administration.
+This corruption will be even worse if the American people are dumb enough to elect Trump for a second term in 2024.

-And while there is no shortage of couples or families that meet this low-bar of acceptance –Mitch McConnell and his wife, Elaine Chao; the entire Trump family; Betsy DeVoss and her brother, Eric Price, head of Blackwater–the most visible is this odd couple of carpetbaggers from Atlanta, Georgia: Kelly Loeffler and her husband, Jeff Sprecher.
+In Trump’s first term as president, there was no shortage of couples or families meet this low bar of acceptance—Mitch McConnell and his wife, Elaine Chao; the entire Trump family; Betsy DeVoss and her brother, Eric Price, head of Blackwater—the most visible is this odd couple of carpetbaggers from Atlanta, Georgia: Kelly Loeffler and her husband, Jeff Sprecher.

-To get noticed in this group, you have to be a pretty venal couple.
+You have to be a pretty venal couple to get noticed in this group.
 Loeffler, age 50, is the incumbent Republican Senator from Georgia, and her husband, Jeff Sprecher, 65, is the chairman of the New York Stock Exchange and the CEO of the Intercontinental Commodity Exchange (ICE).
-While Sprecher is not an elected official, he is a public figure because he is the CEO and chairman of a publicly-held company and chairman of the New York Stock Exchange.
+While Sprecher is not an elected official, he is a public figure because he is the CEO and chairman of a publicly-held company and the New York Stock Exchange chairman.

-Loeffler worked at the ICE where she met Sprecher who is 15 years her senior.
-What they probably had in common was their love of money and power, combined with doing both with no accountability to shareholders or constituents.
-The estimated net worth of the couple is $1 billion, according to Bloomberg.
+Loeffler worked at the ICE, where she met Sprecher, who is 15 years her senior.
+What they probably had in common was their love of money and power, combined with their doing both with no accountability to shareholders or constituents.
+According to Bloomberg, the couple’s estimated net worth is $1 billion.

-Both were involved in an insider trading scandal earlier this year when Loeffler was accused of trading on information she received in a confidential briefing about the impact of the COVID virus.
-She, and/or her financial advisors, then went out to sell stocks that would be hurt by the virus.
+Both were involved in an insider trading scandal earlier this year when Loeffler was accused of trading on information she received in a confidential briefing about the impact of the COVID-19 virus.
+She or her financial advisors then sold stocks that the virus would hurt.

-A great question any average American would ask is: Why would a billionaire and his wife, an elected official, engage in insider trading?
+A great question any average American would ask is Why a billionaire, the New York Stock Exchange chairman, and his wife, an elected Congressional official, engage in insider trading.

-Loeffler and the other senators accused of insider trading got their get-out-of-jail-free cards because 1) they were Senators 2) they are both major Republican donors; and 3) a controversial rule, Rule 10b5-1., that benefits those in Congress.
+Loeffler and the other senators accused of insider trading got their get-out-of-jail-free cards because 1) they were Senators, 2) they were both major Republican donors and 3) a controversial rule, Rule 10b5-1., that benefits those in Congress.

 According to attorney Patrick Daugherty, senior SEC partner at the Chicago law firm of